CodeChefVIT/DEVSOC-23-Landing/README.md

 ## Features
 - Well updated and informative.
 - Easy to use.
-- Resonsive for best experience on every possible screen.
+- Responsive for best experience on every possible screen.

 ## Important Links
 - [DEVSOC Landing Page](https://devsoc.codechefvit.com/)